Audi A6 Avant TFSI e Plug-in Hybrid Review

 Now that the current Audi A6 generation is six years old, the German giant has ushered in a few tweaks to claw back any advantage lost as time ages the car.

-In its current guise, it's the A6's last hurrah because a new A6 e-tron - an all-electric replacement - is due to launch within months.
+In its current guise, it's the A6's last hurrah because a new A6 e-tron - an all-electric replacement - is also now available.

 Naturally, the handsome and practical A6 Avant (estate) and the super-powered S6 and RS6 models will still be available.